otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 Test your changes in **Postman** before you move on to the **Formative Assessment** section.

-The screenshot below is an example of a **POST** request or creating an institution:
+The screenshot below is an example of a **POST** request or creating an institution.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-1.jpeg)

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-2.jpeg)

-The screenshot below is an example of a **GET** request or retrieving all institutions:
+The screenshot below is an example of a **GET** request or retrieving all institutions.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-3.jpeg)

-The screenshot below is an example of a **GET** request or retrieving one institution:
+The screenshot below is an example of a **GET** request or retrieving one institution.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-4.jpeg)

-The screenshot below is an example of a **PUT** request or updating an institution:
+The screenshot below is an example of a **PUT** request or updating an institution.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-5.jpeg)

-The screenshot below is an example of a **DELETE** request or deleting an institution:
+The screenshot below is an example of a **DELETE** request or deleting an institution.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/01-refactoring/01-refactoring-6.jpeg)